FakeNewsLab: Experimental Study on Biases and Pitfalls Preventing us from Distinguishing True from False News: Data and Methodology

 After some necessary data cleaning (i.e., leaving out aborted sessions and second attempts from the same user), we ended up with 7,298 unique participants that completed the 20 questions test (145,960 answers total).
 The answers were collected within a two weeks period in June 2020 by Italian speaking users.
+Fakenewslab was advertised by ourselves, through our personal pages on social networks such as Facebook and Twitter; it was subsequently advertised via word of mouth by the respondents that took the test.

+The test was followed by an ex-post Delphi survey, carried out by 10 selected experts of media, that responded to our answers about the main features that can have a role in the perception of credibility of news online.
+We designed the questions in order to provide a qualitative support to the main findings of our quantitative analysis.
+Results will be discussed in Section~\ref{sec:results}, while the methodological details and the list of questions is available in Section~\ref{app:delphi}.